Low-Carb Dog Food

 Every type of commercially prepared dog food contains three basic ingredients: protein, fat, and carbohydrate.
 Commercial dog food may also contain added vitamins and nutrients, and a substance called ash, which is a byproduct of the production process.

 Many people are surprised to learn that dog food contains carbohydrates at all, believing that dogs are true carnivores and should eat mostly protein, with some fat.
-But dogs are actually omnivores and can eat a fair amount of carbohydrates (unlike cats, who are much more carnivorous than dogs are) because a dog’s digestive system accommodates a “scavenger” diet.
+But dogs are actually omnivores and can eat a fair amount of carbohydrates because a dog’s digestive system accommodates a “scavenger” diet.
 Wild dogs and wolves eat berries, tubers, apples, and other wild fruits and vegetables, along with less savory ingredients like poop.

-And dogs need some carbohydrates in their diets for both energy and digestion (fiber).
+Dogs need some carbohydrates in their diets for both energy and digestion (fiber).
 Still, there is a growing concern that commercial dog food may contain a higher-than-necessary percentage of carbohydrates.
 According to the Merck Manual and the Association of American Feed Control Officials (AAFCO), optimal dog food contains a minimum of 18-25 percent protein and about 15 percent fat for skin and coat health.
 But the percentage of carb content in many commercial dog foods can range from 30 to as much as 70 percent.
-Most vets believe that much of those carbohydrates don’t give dogs the proper nutrition and contributes to canine obesity, which we will discuss later in this article.
+Most vets believe that many of those carbohydrates don’t give dogs the proper nutrition and contribute to canine obesity.

 Low-carb dog food has less than 30 percent carbohydrate content, and can even contain as low as 5-15 percent carbs.
 Conversely, high-carb dog food can contain as much as 70 percent carbohydrates, which likely means the dog is not getting enough quality protein in its diet.